obonaventure/cnp3/book/network/bgp.rst

    Interconnection of two domains via a private peering link

-Such `private peering links` are useful when for example an enterprise or university network needs to be connected to its Internet Service Provider.
+Such `private peering links` are useful when, for example, an enterprise or university network needs to be connected to its Internet Service Provider.
 However, some domains are connected to hundreds of other domains [#fasrank]_ .
 For some of these domains, using only private peering links would be too costly.
 A better solution to allow many domains to interconnect cheaply are the `Internet eXchange Points` (:term:`IXP`).
 An :term:`IXP` is usually some space in a data center that hosts routers belonging to different domains.
-A domains willing to exchange packets with other domains present at the :term:`IXP` installs one of its routers on the :term:`IXP` and connects it to other routers inside its own network.
+A domain willing to exchange packets with other domains present at the :term:`IXP` installs one of its routers on the :term:`IXP` and connects it to other routers inside its own network.
 The IXP contains a Local Area Network to which all the participating routers are connected.
 When two domains that are present at the IXP wish [#fwish]_ to exchange packets, they simply use the Local Area Network.
-IXPs are very popular in Europe and many Internet Service Providers and Content providers are present on these IXPs.
+IXPs are very popular in Europe and many Internet Service Providers and Content providers are present in these IXPs.

 .. figure:: png/network-fig-103-c.png
    :align: center